captn3m0/captn3m0.github.com/projects/index.md

 : **Summer 2017** This is a work-in-progress conversion of Sushi Go (original), the popular card game by Gamewright into Ruby.

 [youtube-ripper][ytripper]
 : **June 2017** Downloads music-compilations from YouTube and rips them into multiple tagged MP3 files.
+Still WIP.

 [cosmere-books][cosmere]
 : **September 2017** Wrote a EPUB generator for multiple books in the Cosmere.
 Currently covers 4 different serializations at Tor.com.
 Also created a project page on all of my ebooks projects at [/ebooks/](/ebooks/)